-"While realising the dangers of policing, no officer expects to die in the line of duty.
-When such a tragedy occurs, the surviving family endures emotions including denial, bewilderment, anger and depression.
+‘While realising the dangers of policing, no officer expects to lose their life on duty.
+When such a tragedy occurs, the surviving family endures emotions which can include denial, bewilderment, anger and depression.
 They also encounter many practical difficulties in respect of such sudden loss.
 Eventual isolation from the police environment often exacerbates such situations, and leaves survivors thinking that no one understands.